-The disputes over cleaning are arising because tenants are not leaving the property in the same state as when they rented it and are shocked to hear that they could pay anything from £10-£20 per hour for professional cleaning.
+Disputes over cleaning are arising because tenants are not leaving the property in the same state as when they rented it and are shocked to hear that they could pay anything from £15 to £25 per hour for professional cleaning.

 The most common cleaning problems at check out are: